MEET THE TEAM

 Christopher Kwon

 Christopher Kwon is a graduate student in Aerospace Engineering.
 He received his B.S. in Aerospace Engineering from the University of Virginia.
-His research interests include the nanoengineering and manufacturing of advanced composite structures.
+He served as a research assistant in UVA’s MAE department and Rolls Royce, studying the environmental ablation of ceramic matrix composites for turbine engines.
+He was also a member of UVA’s Design-Build-Fly team.
+His research interests include the nanoengineering and manufacturing of advanced composite structures with applications towards the research and development of advanced aerostructures.
 Outside of academics, he enjoys exploring fashion and photography, playing sports, and watching anime.

 Yuying Lin